lab-brussels-1/All-About-Trees-Group-3/planning/constrain.md

 ## Technology

-- github
+- Github
 - VScode
-- html
+- HTML
-- css
+- CSS

 <!--
   Internal constraints - these are factors within the control of the business that are restricting it achieving its objectives.
 They may include: